mikespub-org/seblucas-cops/DESIGN.md

 Framework::run('...');
 ```
-and they are only differentiated by the `name` of the handler to be called.
-With COPS 3.1.x this code is replaced with a redirect to `index.php/name` and they will be permanently removed in a future 3.2.x release.
+and they only differentiate by the `name` of the handler to be called.
+With COPS 3.1.x this code is replaced with a redirect to `index.php/name` and they are permanently removed in release 3.3.1.

 Within the Framework, the run() method is equally simple and basically covers the following steps:
 1. get Request based on input